 Cath Oates – The winemaker

 I made the first Oates Ends in 2000, fresh out of Uni, in the shed on the farm using grapes from the ends of the rows that the machine harvester missed, hence the name.
-It was a whole family affair and the single barrel was shared our friends.
+It was a whole family affair and the single barrel was shared with our friends.
 Fast forward almost two decades and after a rewarding international winemaking career I decided it was time to return home and focus on making wines from Wilagri that really captured the essence of this special vineyard.

 My winemaking style concentrates on capturing the incredible perfume and elegance that this vineyard gives.
 I protect and enhance this by keeping winemaking intervention to a minimum and handling the wine as little as possible in the winery.
 I harvest the ripe grapes as early as I can to retain natural acidity and let oak play a supporting, rather than lead, role.
 I hope you enjoy drinking them as much as I have bringing them to life.